 Let’s open the Intune log again.
 After scrolling down the log we noticed this StatusService error a few minutes while it was installing the App.

-The installation is a success but the detection rules just failed… and within 7 seconds the Intune Management Extension (IME) starts to delete the temporary IMECache folder.
+The installation is a success, but the detection rules failed… and within 7 seconds, the Intune Management Extension (IME) starts deleting the temporary IMECache folder.

 Of course, this is default behavior because the app was installed successfully!
 Let’s take a look at the first installation window and the last error prompt.